qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 multiple vertices at once and to move, add or delete them alltogether.
 The node tool also works with 'on the fly' projection turned on and supports the topological editing feature.
-This tool is, unlike other tools in Quantum GIS, persistent, so when some operation is done, selection stays active for this feature and tool.
+This tool is, unlike other tools in
+|qg|, persistent, so when some operation is done, selection stays
+active for this feature and tool.
 If the node tool couldn't find any features, a warning will be displayed.